Country Report Netherlands

 Procedure

-For a request to be admissible to the LOWI, the request – among others – must be submitted in writing within 6 weeks from the date of the board’s (preliminary) decision of a member organisation on the alleged research misconduct.
+For a petition to be admissible to the LOWI, the petition – among others – must be submitted in writing within 6 weeks from the date of the board’s (preliminary) decision of a member organisation on the alleged research misconduct.
 LOWI starts with a preliminary review of competence.
 When it considers itself competent, an exchange of documents between the involved parties takes place with the possibility of parties to react in writing.
 If a sufficient assessment of the facts is not possible on the basis of the materials submitted, the LOWI may order a hearing with the parties involved and also may obtain expert opinions.
 Upon completion of the investigation, the LOWI shall compose a second opinion.
 LOWI’s hearings are not public.
 During LOWI’s procedure everyone involved has a duty of confidentiality.

 Definition of research misconduct

 For the LOWI, in concluding whether there is research misconduct, the Netherlands Code of Conduct for Research Integrity of 2018 is decisive together with, if any, the more detailed guidelines of the member organisation in question.
 National and international codes and regulations can also be taken into consideration.
 According to the Netherlands Code of Conduct for Research Integrity of 2018, research misconduct is constituted, in serious cases, in case of non-compliance with one or more standards for good research practices listed in the Code – including additional standards in guidelines of research institutions – on the part of the researcher involved, as well as – when applicable – on the part of the supervisor, principal investigator, research director or manager who incited that non-compliance.
 The clearest examples mentioned are fabrication, falsification and plagiarism.
 In cases where non-compliance with the standards does not constitute research misconduct, it may instead be categorised as questionable research practice or in the least serious situations, as a minor shortcoming.
 The alleged research misconduct in principle must have occurred in the past 10 years.
-Exceptions are possible, e.g. in plagiarism cases.
 Research misconduct does not include honest error or differences of opinions.

 (Second) opinions and appeal